Why Alpha-gal Reactions Are Delayed (and How Long They Last)

 - In severe cases, anaphylaxis

-These symptoms can overlap with those seen in other tick-related conditions, as outlined in the Lyme disease symptoms guide.
+These symptoms may overlap with patterns described in the Lyme disease symptoms guide.

-Because symptoms are delayed and variable, alpha-gal reactions are often mistaken for:
+Because of its delayed and variable nature, alpha-gal syndrome is often mistaken for:

 - Idiopathic hives